Skip to main content

 Specific Heat Capacity

-Specific heat capacity is the amount of heat required to raise the temperature of a unit mass of a substance by one degree Celsius.
-For water, this value is approximately 4.18 J/g°C. This concept is essential for calculating how much the temperature of the water will increase when it absorbs the heat from the burned pizza.
+Specific heat capacity is the amount of heat required to change the temperature of a unit mass of a substance by one degree Celsius.
+For water, this value is approximately 4.18 J/g°C. Understanding this concept is crucial for calculating the temperature change in the water when a known amount of heat is applied, as it determines how much energy is needed to raise the temperature of the water.

 Recommended video: